Morgscode/Job-board-mvp/README.md

 sh setup.sh
 ```

-8. Register as a user through the api
+8. Register as a user through the api or the register page on the jobfinder-site

 ```
 POST: http://localhost:8080/api/v1/register